ConcreteSelf-Leveling Concrete Calculator

 Adjusted Coverage = Base Coverage x (0.25 / Actual Depth in inches)

-Bags = Floor Area / Adjusted Coverage x Waste Multiplier
+Bags = Floor Area / Adjusted Coverage x Waste Multiplier, rounded up to whole bags

-Primer = Floor Area / 300 sq ft per gallon
+Primer = Floor Area / 300 sq ft per gallon, rounded up to whole gallons

 Quick Reference